Ananya22becb94/SI-2024-CubeSat-AS/README.md

 ![Screenshot 2024-07-13 065555](https://github.com/user-attachments/assets/6534032b-f539-4f9f-903a-17abb5349a31)

-###Conditions for efficient communication between LoRa and
+ Conditions for efficient communication between LoRa and Antenna
 - Frequency: Ensure both Ra-02 modules are set to the same frequency (e.g., 915 MHz in the example).
 - Antennas: Attach suitable antennas to Ra-02 modules for better range.
 - Power: Ra-02 modules operate at 3.3V, ensure stable power supply.
 - Range: LoRa can achieve several kilometers in range under ideal conditions.
 We can refer to the following code to communicate through the LoRa as a transmitter and reciever-[LoRa](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/LoRa)

 ## Lab 12-Communication between two LoRa nodes